Carbon Neutral Action Reports

 All Carbon Neutral Action Reports are available to view in the Annual Reports and CNARs Table.

-- For 2017, B.C.'s PSOs purchased $16.8 million in 671,702 tonnes of carbon offsets to achieve carbon neutrality, supporting investments that have encouraged innovative reduction projects across the province in the forestry, agriculture, transportation, oil and gas, waste management and clean technology sectors
+- For 2019, PSOs invested $16.4 million in carbon offsets to achieve carbon neutrality.
+This offset investment supports innovative emission reduction projects across the province in the forestry, agriculture, transportation, oil and gas, waste management and clean technology sectors and creates economic opportunities.

 B.C.
 Public Sector Emissions (tCO2e)

 Due to the directive issued March 31, 2020, actual 2019 emissions will be available in fall 2020; the table below will be updated accordingly at that time.
 See the CNG – Program Requirements page for updated 2019 reporting year timelines.

 |Net Offset Eligible Emissions||728,945||639,887||12.2|

 (1) In accordance with the Carbon Neutral Government Regulation, emissions from school and transit buses must be reported, but are exempt from offset requirements.

 (2) Bio-CO2 emissions are produced from the combustion of biogenic fuels (e.g., wood waste for heating, renewable vehicle fuels) and are also offset exempt.

 * Note: Weather normalization compares recent and baseline year building emissions, normalized against average climate (e.g. 2010 experienced a mild winter).

 Year-to-year weather changes affects the heating and cooling requirements in buildings.
 To enable comparison to the 2010 baseline year, the Weather-Normalized Total Emissions figure was adjusted to remove weather effects.
 This is known as weather normalization.